 - Dealing with HM Revenue & Customs, including preparing and filing any necessary tax returns;

-- Advising the executors in the event that the Will is challenged;
+- Advising the executors if the Will is challenged;

-- Distributing the assets of the estate and accounting to each beneficiary in accordance with the terms of the Will.
+- Distributing the estate’s assets and accounting to each beneficiary according to the terms of the Will.

 Do I need a solicitor for probate?